inSileco/inSileco.github.io/content/post/2018/myDebianStretch/myDebianStretch.md

 render new development inaccessible.
 One simply has to install the testing version of Debian to access up-to-date packages.

 Debian packages I said?
-Well they basically are pieces ofsoftware for Debian.
+Well they basically are pieces of software for Debian.
 Let's say that they are non-random sets of files that Debian can install using `dpkg -i`.
 Many packages are available online and you can readily install them using a single line of command to the package manager `apt-get`.
 If you are